 If you’re looking for a great fall activity for your young students, this is sure to become a favorite!

 “Fall” In Love With Note Reading: A DIY Activity.

 To create this activity you’ll need just a few simple materials and a bit of crafty skill (if I can do it, you can do it!).
 You’ll need some construction paper (orange, black, yellow, green and red), scissors, a sharpie, and two dice.
 That’s it!
 See… easy to love 🙂

 To prep this activity, cut a tree silhouette out of black paper and glue it to an orange paper background.
 Cut out 12 small “leaves” from the remaining colors.

 With your student’s current piece in mind, select a set of notes (I chose CDEFG) that will be your focus.
 Write the letter name of each of these notes on the leaves.
 Place the leaves in the branches of the tree.
 Do not glue the leaves to the tree.

 How To Play

-Game play is as simple as the set up…
+The gameplay is as simple as the setup…

 - Open your student’s book to his current piece.